- Competitive analysis is the process of evaluating your competition for the sake of improving your own SEO strategy.

 While building an enterprise SEO strategy, an industry competitive analysis will focus on the other major players that are competing for the attention of your target audience.
 One of Nike’s competitors is Adidas, for example.
 There are very good odds you already know who your company’s main business competitors are.

 An SEO-focused competitive analysis is a little different.
 This one doesn’t just explore your direct business rivals.
 It also identifies the top competition in the SERPs for your priority key terms.
 Nike’s top competition for a certain keyword, for example, may be an up-and-coming indie brand or even a player that’s not a business rival at all, like Runner’s World.
+They may also be competing against retailers like Dicks.
 Findings like this can lead to meaningful brand insight that can’t come from anywhere else.

 Determine your competitive analysis data collection methods